Dean Colls, <em>Rex Australis: The King is dead, long live the King</em>, 2012. Photo John Gollings.

 Dean Colls

-Dean Colls was born in the rural town of Kerang in Northern Victoria.
-He commenced a traineeship in sculpture and puppet making with Ron Mueck before working as a freelance sculptor and costume and set designer for film and television.
+Dean Colls was born in the rural town of Kerang in Northern Victoria in 1968 and now lives and works in Melbourne, Victoria.
+He commenced a traineeship in sculpture and puppet making with Ron Mueck before working as a freelance sculptor and costume/set designer for film and television.
 Since 1997, Colls has worked alongside Louise Skačej as a co-director of Aludean Sculpture – a Melbourne based studio that manufactures and designs commissioned abstract, representational and figurative artworks.
-His work examines Australian culture and human experience in relation to the natural sciences and computer technology.
-This has seen him exhibit and gain commissions nationally, including participating in the McClelland Sculpture Survey Award in 2010 and his works residing at the Canberra War Memorial.